 Connecticut Water is pleased to present a summary of the quality of the water provided to you during the past year.
-This report is consistent with the requirements of the Federal Safe Drinking Water Act, to report annually the details of where your water comes from, what it contains, and the risks that our water testing and treatment are designed to prevent.
+This report meets the requirements of the Federal Safe Drinking Water Act, to report annually the details of where your water comes from, what it contains, and the risks that our water testing and treatment are designed to prevent.

 Federal law allows water providers to make the annual water quality reports available online.
-Paper copies can be mailed to customers who request it.
-We will notify customers through our notification system, bill inserts, news releases, our website and social media any time a new water quality report has been posted to our website.
+Paper copies can be mailed to customers upon request.
+We will notify customers through, bill inserts, news releases, our website and social media any time a new water quality report has been posted to our website.
 If you have any questions about this report, please call us at 1-800-286-5700 or e-mail customerservice@ctwater.com.